National Bolshevik Party: Motto

+Greeting

+The Russian National Bolsheviks adopted the provocative greeting "Yes, Death!" («Да, смерть!») as a symbolic rejection of bourgeois values and a dramatic expression of revolutionary zeal.
+This slogan encapsulated the party's militant ethos and its embrace of political martyrdom and struggle, reflecting its fusion of radical leftist and ultranationalist ideologies.
+As Stephen Shenfield notes in Russian Fascism: Traditions, Tendencies and Movements, the greeting served as a stark emblem of the NBP's nihilistic defiance and ideological extremism.

 History

 Origins (1993–1998)

 In 1992, Eduard Limonov founded the National Bolshevik Front (NBF) as an amalgamation of six minor groups.
 Aleksandr Dugin was among the earliest members and was instrumental in convincing Limonov to enter politics.
 The party first attracted attention in 1992 when two members were arrested for possessing grenades.
 The incident gave the NBP publicity for a boycott campaign they were organizing against Western goods.
-The NBF joined forces with the National Salvation Front (a broad coalition of Russian communists and nationalists).
+The NBF joined forces with the National Salvation Front, which was a broad coalition of Russian communists and nationalists.

 The FNS was one of the leading groups involved in the 1993 Russian constitutional crisis, and Limonov participated in the clashes near the White House in Moscow on the side of the Anti-Yeltsin opposition.
 When others within the coalition began to speak out against the NBF, it withdrew from the alliance.
 On 1 May 1993, Limonov and Dugin signed a declaration of founding the NBP.
 On 28 November 1994, Limonov founded the newspaper Limonka, the official organ of the NBP.

 In 1998, Dugin left the NBP as a result of a conflict with other members of the party.
-This led to the party moving further left in Russia's political spectrum, and lead to members of the party denouncing Dugin and his group as fascists.
+This led to the party moving further left in Russia's political spectrum, and led to members of the party denouncing Dugin and his group as fascists.
+Dugin later established the Eurasia Party, that endorses a significantly more radical nationalist and socially conservative view of National Bolshevism.